LogTide

 Angular SDK

-@logtide/angular integrates LogTide with Angular through a custom ErrorHandler, an HttpInterceptor for trace propagation, and providers for both standalone and NgModule-based apps.
+@logtide/angular integrates LogTide with Angular through a custom ErrorHandler, an HttpInterceptor for trace propagation, Core Web Vitals collection, and session tracking.

 Installation